Base Lending Rate

 For existing loans, it follows the old BLR system except for loan refinancing and new loans.
-So, banks are still required to display both their Base Rate and BLR at all websites.
+So, banks are still required to display both their Base Rate and BLR on all websites.
 Any adjustments made to the Base Rate, a corresponding adjustment to the BLR will also be made for existing loan reference.

-The effects of the new system on loans and repayments is far from being conclusive.
-Will it prove to be a more efficient mean to the old model or will it impose more complications?
+The effects of the new system on loans and repayments are far from being conclusive.
+Will it prove to be a more efficient means to the old model or will it impose more complications?
 Only time can tell.
 It should make more sense to do even more comparisons within banks during the midst of implementation.
 Do take advantage of both our Home Loan comparison and Personal Loan Comparison tools to find the best loans available.